Campania Map and Travel Guide

 On this page you'll find a Map of Campania, Ancient Cities to Visit, Other Attraction Tips, Transportation Options, and finally, a discount card to use in in Campania, the ArteCard.

 Red line indicates major rail lines in Campania

 Map of Campania and the Amalfi Coast © 2014-2015 by James Martin, Licensed to About.

 Ancient Cities of Campania

-Capua - an important town in ancient Campania was linked to Rome via the via Appia.
-Capua is an Etruscan settlement probably built on the site of an Oscan village, later Romanized, and features the arena of the gladiators' school where Sparticus escaped to start the Roman revolution.
-Capua has a museum--the Provincial Museum of Campania in Capua.
+Capua - Ancient Capua was an important town in Campania; it was linked to Rome via the via Appia.
+Capua (today actually Santa Maria Capa Vetere) is an Etruscan settlement probably built on the site of an Oscan village, later Romanized.
+Sparticus led his slave revolt here.
+You can see the gladiator museum as well as Italy's second largest amphitheater in Ancient Capua: Santa Maria Capua Vetere.
+Ancient Capua also features one of the few examples of a Mithraeum that has frescos.
+The nearby modern town of Capua also has a museum--the Provincial Museum of Campania in Capua.

 Herculaneum - Although smaller than Pompeii, Herculaneum is my first choice to visit.
 Open daily 8.30am-5pm (7.30pm in summer).
 Cost €8.50.
 Get off the train at Erculano Scavi (Scavi means excavations).
 Follow the street in front of the station to the excavations, a ten minute walk.